tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

 Hi!
-My name is Tigran and I'm an SRE at [Buffer](https://buffer.com).
+My name is Tigran, and I'm a site reliability engineer at [Buffer](https://buffer.com).
+I spend most of my time debugging cloud systems and thinking about ways I can help engineers to be more productive.

-I'm interested in distributed systems and developer tools.
-In my free time, I try to work on my side-projects, write and play soccer.
+I'm very interested in the future of work and how we build software now will change in the future.
+Most of my exciting ideas (they seem exciting to me, okay, also to my wife) are formed around it.
+In my free time, I try to work on my side-projects, write, and play soccer.

 Here are some other things about me that you might want to know: